juanjq/LST-camera_validation/README.md

     * Starting from cluster 1 in CaCo geometry, as we see in the figure,
 <img src="https://github.com/juanjq/LST_camera_validation/blob/main/graphs/cluster_crosstalk.png" align="center" alt="drawing" width="250"/>

-1. Copy the contents of github folder `crosstalk` in the same directory
+2. Once we have taken ALL the runs we copy the contents of github folder `crosstalk` in the same directory

-2. First notebook to run is **`create_files_crosstalk.ipynb`**, where we need to change the parameters,
+3. First, run all the notebook **`create_files_crosstalk.ipynb`**, changing the parameters,
     - `RUNS` the array of runs indexes we want to create the data
     - `root` the complete path to all the folders with de data captured with the camera (with final `/`)

-3. Run all the notebook.
-(Pedestal analysis is slow, ~1h per subrun)

-4. Once all the files are created we can run all the notebook **`analysis_allRuns.ipynb`**, with the parameters,
+4. Once all the files are created we can run all the notebook **`analysis_crosstalk.ipynb`**, with the parameters,
-    - `RUNS` the array of runs indexes we want to analyse
+    - `runBackground` number of run, where we have background noise with HV in all the camera.
+In order to have some data to compare, and obtain with that, the crosstalk
     - `root` the complete path to all the folders with de data captured with the camera

-5. For the analysis of long runs, (the average over minutes, and the 300 last and first seconds), you need to run all the notebook **`analysis_longRuns.ipynb`**, with the parameters,
-    - `RUNS` array with the Long Runs
-    - `root` the complete path to all the folders with de data captured with the camera (with final `/`)

 ### Output:
 Inside the created `graphs` folder we find: